Frequently Asked Questions: Find Your Future

 Attendance is required for each workshop and activity.
 Your acceptance into the FYF Program requires you to participate in the Workshops.
 The Workshop curriculum is part of the Find Your Future professional learning experience; therefore, they are all mandatory and students must make arrangements with work, school, and travel.

 Is transportation provided?

 Students receive a one-time transportation stipend to assist with traveling to the week of workshops and the closing luncheon.

 In recent years, we have been able to provide temporary housing for workshop week for students more than 50 miles outside of Chicago.
 If any housing can be provided, students will be notified immediately.

 Will this internship lead to permanent employment?

 Possibly.
-Each year we have several students offered part-time to full-time employment, but this is determined by internship provider needs, student’s performance, and student availability.
+Several students have been offered employment, but this is determined by employer needs, student’s performance, and student availability.

 Can I receive academic credit for my internship?

-Yes, as long as your university is aware you are being compensated for hours worked.
-This must be communicated with the FYF Manager.
+Yes, as long as your University/College is aware you are being compensated for hours worked.
+This must be communicated with the FYF Coordinator.